lucidrains/stylegan2-pytorch/README.md

 ## Install

 You will need a machine with a GPU and CUDA installed.
-Then pip install the package like so
+Then pip install the package like this

 ```bash
 $ pip install stylegan2_pytorch